 Read the book then bring your thoughts and perspective to a lively discussion.
-Registration required by March 5, but space is limited and fills up quickly.
+Registration required by April 3.
 Please contact Laura Shenkar at firstname.lastname@example.org for any questions.

-San Francisco (location will be sent on Friday, March 13 to those who RSVP)
+Zoom Meeting (call information will be send on Friday, April 3 to those who RSVP)